Is-Daouda/SFML-2.5.1-build-for-NDK-r20b/readme.md

 ## Download

 You can get the latest official release on [SFML's website](https://www.sfml-dev.org/download.php).
 You can also get the current development version from the [Git repository](https://github.com/SFML/SFML).

-## Install

-Follow the instructions of the [tutorials](https://www.sfml-dev.org/tutorials/), there is one for each platform/compiler that SFML supports.

 ## Learn